Improving Collection and Use of Youth Crime and Violence Prevention Data in Jamaica

 Since 2010 the U.S. Government has been offering assistance through the CBSI and has developed a strong partnership with Jamaica.
 The Government of Jamaica (GoJ) itself has invested for decades in programs that intend to prevent and reduce violence for at-risk youth.
 The impact of these programs is not well documented, however, and Jamaica faces numerous YCVP data challenges.
 These range from information silos to a lack of access to available data to a lack of a clear distinction between outcomes and outputs to information becoming out of date before it becomes publicly available.

 In 2022, USAID/Jamaica awarded ME&A the $2.3 million, two-year JAMEL Activity to help increase citizen security and reduce homicide levels in targeted communities using partnerships between the GoJ, nongovernmental organizations, and the private sector.
-JAMEL is a task order under the Policy, Planning, and Learning-Monitoring, Evaluation, and Learning (PPL-MEL) Indefinite Delivery Indefinite Quantity (IDIQ) contract to provide evaluation, monitoring, and assessment services for USAID missions and offices worldwide.
+JAMEL is a task order under the Monitoring, Evaluation, and Learning Services (EVAL ME II) Indefinite Delivery Indefinite Quantity (IDIQ) contract to provide evaluation, monitoring, and assessment services for USAID missions and offices worldwide.